rposborne/gitwakatime/README.md

 [![Gem Version](https://badge.fury.io/rb/gitwakatime.svg)](http://badge.fury.io/rb/gitwakatime)
 [![Code Climate](https://codeclimate.com/github/rposborne/gitwakatime/badges/gpa.svg)](https://codeclimate.com/github/rposborne/gitwakatime)

-GitWakaTime is a mashup between data obtained through "wakatime" and the data we all create using git.
+GitWakaTime is a mash up between data obtained through "wakatime" and the data we all create using git.
-The prinicpal is to capture a baseline of activity for a task and answer the age old question "How much time did I spend on this?"
+The principal is to capture a baseline of activity for a task and answer the age old question "How much time did I spend on this?" or "What is the minimum amount I can charge for my time"

 ## Installation